The Folk of the Air (series)

 The Folk of the Air is a young adult fantasy book series by Holly Black, published by Little Brown Books for Young Readers.
-The story follows the journey of mortal girl Jude Duarte and faerie prince Cardan Greenbriar as they navigate the world of hate, betrayal, and contempt along with feelings for each other.
+The story follows the journey of mortal girl, Jude Duarte, and faerie prince, Cardan Greenbriar, as they navigate the world of hate, betrayal, and contempt along with feelings for each other.
 The series is a New York Times Best Seller.

 Series

 The Cruel Prince (2018) is the first book in the series.
 It follows Jude Duarte, a mortal girl living in Elfhame, a faerie world.
-Swept against her will to Elfhame, Jude must adapt to living alongside powerful creatures with a deep disdain for humans and a penchant for violent delights while also figuring out her feelings for faerie prince Cardan Greenbriar.
+Swept against her will to Elfhame, Jude and her twin sister, Taryn must adapt to living alongside powerful creatures with a deep disdain for humans and a penchant for violent delights while also figuring out her feelings for faerie prince Cardan Greenbriar.

 A Visit to the Impossible Lands (2018) is a companion short story told from the perspective of Kaye and Roiben from the Modern Tale of Faerie series as they witness the events of The Cruel Prince unfold.
 The story was released as a bonus exclusive for the Barnes & Noble Exclusive Edition of The Cruel Prince.

 The Lost Sisters (2018) is a companion novella from the perspective of Jude's twin sister Taryn Duarte.
 It is available only as an audiobook and an e-book.

 The Wicked King (2019) is the second book in the series.
 It follows Jude and her newfound power and position in the faerie world of Elfhame while Cardan is thrust on the throne.
 The two fall for each other amidst politics, scandals, parties and plotting.

 The Queen of Nothing (2019) is the third book of the series.
 It follows Jude and Cardan as they face not just Madoc who is hungry for the power and position of the throne, but also the extent of their love for each other.

+Letters from Cardan to Jude in Exile (2019) were a series of letters addressed to Jude from Cardan set in between the events of The Wicked King and The Queen of Nothing.
+Initially released as exclusive bonus content for the Barnes & Noble edition of The Queen of Nothing, the letters were finally released in e-book form three years after its initial print release.

 How the King of Elfhame Learned To Hate Stories (2020) is a companion novella that focuses on Cardan's perspective.

+The Stolen Heir (2023) is the first book of The Stolen Heir Duology, set in the perspective of Suren, the runaway queen of The Court Of Teeth, now nicknamed Wren.
+The book shows the aftermath of High Queen Jude's judgement on Wren and her mother, Lady Nore.
+Wren, the person with the only real power to control her mother, now lives feral in the woods.
+But she is unexpectedly pulled into a mission with the, now grown, Prince Oak.
+Now, Wren has to guard her heart against the boy she once knew but cannot trust, as well as confronting all the horrors she thought she'd left behind.